hacks-guide/Guide-WiiU/getting-started.md

 The first thing to decide is what CFW you want to use.

-There are two main CFWs: Haxchi/ColdBootHaxchi (CBHC), and Mocha.<br>
+There are two main CFWs: Haxchi/ColdBootHaxchi (CBHC) and Mocha.<br>
 The table below lists advantages and disadvantages of each option.

 <!-- tabs:start -->